mitra42/corona-tracker/README.md

   - the person has moved some reasonable distance - maybe 10 meters ?
   - they have been at that new location for at least 5 minutes
   - it sends time they left the prev location, and time arrived at new one

+#### QR Code checkins

+The is probably the least useful way, but might be an entry point or server the specific need of getting all the people (participants and non participants) at an event.

+Once its up and running, a participant might:
+* enter an event, a store or a train carriage.
+* see a visibly posted sign with a QR code
+* scan that code into their browser

 #### When someone is positive